 There are only two subway lines in L.A., one of which shares most of its stops with the other.
 Underground heavy rail is admittedly not our strong point—blame it on fault lines and politics.

-Metro’s original subway line starts at Union Station and stops near Downtown landmarks like Grand Park, the Music Center and Grand Central Market.
-It continues toward Hollywood, where it makes stop by the Pantages Theater, the Walk of Fame and Hollywood & Highland (where you can catch a shuttle to the Hollywood Bowl), before stopping across the street from Universal Studios and in North Hollywood by the NoHo Arts District.
+Metro’s original subway line starts at Union Station, with additional stops near Downtown landmarks like Grand Park, the Music Center and Grand Central Market.
+It continues toward Hollywood, where it makes a stop by the Pantages Theater, the Walk of Fame and Hollywood & Highland (where you can catch a shuttle to the Hollywood Bowl), before stopping across the street from Universal Studios and in North Hollywood by the NoHo Arts District.

 This stub of a subway line shares the Red Line track until Wilshire/Vermont, where it forks and ends with two stops in Koreatown.
-Within the next decade or two, service will expand west to reach LACMA (by 2023), Beverly Hills (2025) and UCLA (2026/2027).
+Within the next decade, service will expand west to reach LACMA (by 2023), Beverly Hills (2025) and UCLA (2026/2027).

 These (mostly) above ground lines sometimes have dedicated rights-of-way or signal priority but often share the road with cars.
 They’re not as fast as underground subway lines, especially as they travel through residential neighborhoods.
 That said, they’re still an efficient, sometimes scenic car-free option.

 The first line built, this runs from Downtown through South L.A. (including a stop near Watts Towers) before looping around Long Beach.
 It has two other unfortunate distinctions: crime and car-on-train wrecks.
 A series of rolling station closures in 2019 is working to address these issues—fingers crossed it actually helps.